Frederick S. LongerBorn: July 17, 1960, Philadelphia, Pennsylvania

 Frederick S. Longer specializes in representing individuals who have been harmed by dangerous drugs, medical devices, other defective products and antitrust violations.

 Mr. Longer has extensive experience in prosecuting individual, complex and class action litigations in both state and federal courts across the country.
 Mr. Longer has been involved in the resolution of several of the largest settlements involving personal injuries including the $6.75 Billion settlement involving Diet Drugs and the $4.85 Billion settlement involving Vioxx.
-Mr. Longer was part of the team responsible for negotiating the settlements in the Chinese Drywall litigation involving various suppliers and manufacturers of Chinese Drywall valued in excess of $1 Billion.
+Mr. Longer was part of the teams responsible for negotiating the settlements in the National Football League Players’ Concussion Litigation, MDL No. 2323, and the Chinese-Manufactured Drywall Products Liability Litigation, MDL 2047, involving various suppliers and manufacturers of Chinese Drywall valued in excess of $1 Billion.

 Mr. Longer has a wealth of experience in mass torts and has frequently been the chairman or member of the Law and Briefing Committee in numerous multi-district litigations in In re Propulsid Products Liability Litigation, MDL No. 1355 (E.D.
 La.); In re Rezulin Products Liability Litigation, MDL No. 1348 (S.D.N.Y.); In re Vioxx Products Liability Litigation, MDL No. 1657 (E.D.La.); In re Orthopedic Bone Screw Products Liability Litigation, MDL No. 1014 (E.D.
 Pa.); In re Diet Drug Litigation, MDL No. 1203 (E.D.
 Pa.); and In re Xarelto Products Liability Litigation, MDL 2592 (E.D.La.).